Cinema of India: Hindi

 The Hindi language film industry of Mumbai (formerly Bombay), also known as Bollywood, is the largest and most powerful branch of Hindi cinema.
 Hindi cinema explores issues of caste and culture in films such as Achhut Kanya (1936) and Sujata (1959).
 International visibility came to the industry with Raj Kapoor's Awara and later in Shakti Samantha's Aradhana.
 Art film directors include Kaul, Kumar Shahani, Ketan Mehta, Govind Nihalani, Shyam Benegal, Mira Nair, Nagesh Kukunoor, Sudhir Mishra and Nandita Das.

 Hindi cinema grew during the 1990s with the release of as many as 215 films annually.
 Magazines such as Filmfare, Stardust and Cine Blitz popularly cover the industry.

 Kannada

 Kannada cinema, also known as Sandalwood or Chandanavana, is the segment of Indian cinema dedicated to the production of motion pictures in the Kannada language, which is widely spoken in Karnataka state.
 Sati Sulochana (1934, Y. V. Rao) was the first talkie film in the Kannada language.
 Kannada films include adaptations of major literary works and experimental films.

+Kokborok

+Kokborok-language films are mainly produced in Tripura and parts of Bangladesh.
+These films are also clubbed as 'Tripuri cinema' as a blanket term that alludes to the film industry of Tripura, encompassing films made by and for the people of Tripura and Kokborok speaking people in Bangladesh, regardless of the multitude of languages in which cinema is produced in the region'.